archivematica/testing-checklists/.github/ISSUE_TEMPLATE/issue_template.md

 When a transfer is processed with "Transcribe files (OCR)" set to Yes
 - [ ] Then the Transcription microservice will complete successfully AND
-- [ ] the AIP will contain a text file of the transcribed contents in the /metadata/OCRfiles/ directory

-## 12 - Performance & Resilience
+- [ ] the AIP will contain a text file of the transcribed contents in the /metadata/OCRfiles/ directory## 12 - Performance & Resilience

 ### 12.1

 **Severity**: Medium

-**Test?**: null

 **Current coverage in AMAUAT**: None

+**AMAUAT tests**: null

 **External tools**: null